tungnhs2014/Real-Time-System-Monitor/docs/02-solution/selected-solution.md

 - diagrams are versioned as text files
 - ADRs capture major decisions instead of burying them in prose
 - runtime architecture can evolve incrementally instead of requiring a disruptive rewrite first
+- product-side packaging can mature without collapsing BSP and product concerns back together

 ## Migration Consequences
 - old path names should no longer be used in docs
 - review and onboarding should start from `docs/00-start-here.md`
 - current implementation and future phases must be documented separately
+- backend-exposed properties must not be mistaken for fully completed UI workflows unless the current pages actually implement them